starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 If you think something doesn't work or is not good enough, don't get too mad at me and create an issue [here](https://github.com/starshinata/PS4-Keyboard-and-Mouse-Adapter/issues/new/choose)

 ## To-do list
-- Mouse settings - deadzone, sensitivity, x/y ratio, etc.
 - Create and switch between multiple mapping profiles to make configuration easy when playing multiple games
 - Map multiple keys to the same button
 - Option to map mouse movement to left analog stick
-- Fix a nasty injection crash that appears when dealing with RemotePlay that has been patched by another software
-- Improve the UI

 ## Credits